gpt-engineer-org/gpt-engineer/docs/intro/quick_overview.md

 ### 2. Agent Class (`gpt_engineer/applications/cli/cli_agent.py`)
 The `Agent` class is responsible for managing the lifecycle of code generation and improvement.
 Its main functions are:

-`init(self, prompt)`: Generates a new piece of code using the AI based on the provided prompt.
+- `init(self, prompt)`: Generates a new piece of code using the AI based on the provided prompt.
 It also generates a entrypoint file based on the generated code.

-`improve(self, files_dict, prompt)`: Improves an existing piece of code using the AI class based on the provided prompt and files dictionary.
+- `improve(self, files_dict, prompt)`: Improves an existing piece of code using the AI class based on the provided prompt and files dictionary.

 <br>

-### 3. Files Dictionary (`gpt_engineer/core/files_dict.py`)
+### 3. Files Dictionary Class (`gpt_engineer/core/files_dict.py`)
 The `Files Dictionary` class extends the standard dictionary to enforce string keys and values, representing filenames and their corresponding code content.
 It provides a method to format its contents for chat-based interaction with the `AI` class.

 <br>